 There are two kinds of calibration methods for hydrological models, the trial-error method and auto-calibration method.
 The trial-error method depends on plenty of trials for reducing the error of the objective.
 However, it is difficult to obtain an exact optimal solution due to limited enumeration (Boyle et al., 2000).
-The auto-calibration method is based on stochastic or mathematical calculations, having a wide application in the non-linear parameter optimization.
-Compared with the trial-error method, it is more efficient and effective, avoiding the interference of anthropogenic factors (Madsen, 2000; Getirana, 2010).
-The initial automatic optimization methods, such as the Rosenbrock Method (Rosenbrock, 1960) and the Simplex Method (Nelder and Mead, 1965), are classical and useful methods, but has its limitation of initial value ranges of parameters.
-Therefore, it can only be regarded as local optimization algorithms (Gupta and Sorooshian, 1985).
-Different from classical methods above, the Genetic Algorithm (GA) is of random search strategy that avoids problem of local search, being a global optimization algorithm in a real sense (Wang, 1991, 1997; Sedki et al., 2009; Chandwani et al., 2015).
+The auto-calibration method is based on stochastic or

+- 20 mathematical calculations and thus more widely applied in the non-linear parameter optimization.
+Compared with the trialerror method, it is more efficient and effective, avoiding the interference of anthropogenic factors (Madsen, 2000;Getirana, 2010).
+The initial automatic optimization methods, such as the Rosenbrock Method (Rosenbrock, 1960) and the Simplex Method (Nelder and Mead, 1965), are classical and useful methods, but at the same time has a negative side of being bounded by initial value ranges of parameters.
+Therefore, it can only be regarded as local optimization algorithms (Gupta and Sorooshian, - 25 1985).
+Different from classical methods above, the Genetic Algorithm (GA) which is designed with random search strategy can avoid the problem of local search, thus is a global optimization algorithm in its essence (Wang, 1991, 1997;Sedki et al., 2009;Chandwani et al., 2015).
 After that, many global optimization algorithms have been proposed inheriting the random search strategy.
-The Shuffled Complex Evolution (SCE-UA) method combines many advantages of Genetic Algorithm and Simplex Method, having a powerful capability of calibrating the rainfallrunoff model (Duan et al., 1994; Zhang and Shi, 2011).
-The Particle Swarm Optimization (PSO) based on random solution can directly obtain the identification parameters through the iterative search for an optimal solution (Kennedy, 1997; Zambrano-Bigiarini and Rojas, 2013).
-Though the auto-calibration method has been intensively employed to calibrate parameters in the field of hydrology, the most advanced algorithm inevitably falls into local solution because of the strong non-linear problem of a hydrological model and parameter correlation (Chu et al., 2010; Jiang et al., 2010; Jiang et al., 2015).
+The Shuffled Complex Evolution (SCE-UA) method combines many advantages of Genetic Algorithm and Simplex Method, having a powerful capability of calibrating the rainfall-runoff model (Duan et al., 1994;Zhang and Shi, 2011). - 30 The Particle Swarm Optimization (PSO) based on random solution can directly obtain the identification parameters through the iterative search for an optimal solution (Kennedy, 1997;Zambrano-Bigiarini and Rojas, 2013).
+Although the autocalibration method has been intensively employed to calibrate parameters in the field of hydrology, the most advanced algorithm inevitably falls into local solution because of the strong non-linear problem of a hydrological model and parameter correlation (Chu et al., 2010; Jiang et al., 2010; Jiang et al., 2015).